viljo/Low-latency_stream_kit/docs/player_receiver_jetstream.md

 * Single GUI/headless application with live vs historical switching baked in.
 * Establish JetStream subscriptions directly (no Producer link).
 * Required subscriptions:
-  * `tspi.>` — live telemetry.
+  * `tspi.>` — live telemetry and associated command stream.
-  * `cmd.display.units` — global unit changes.
   * `tags.broadcast` — collaborative tags.
   * `player.<room>.playout` — historical playback from the Store Replayer.
 * Features:
   * Source selector for Live (JetStream) vs Historical (Datastore via Replayer).
   * Timeline scrubber ("YouTube" style) maintains a rolling history window for rewind/playhead jumps.
   * Headless mode offers JSON line streaming to integrate with log pipelines.
-  * Commands apply immediately and cache global state.
+  * Commands apply immediately and cache global state (units, marker color, ...).
   * Tags display new annotations and support "seek to tag" for replay.
 * On startup, query TimescaleDB for the latest command and recent tags.
+* Command messages share the same JetStream stream as TSPI telemetry to guarantee that archival and replay reproduce the exact sequence of events.
   * Conversion for display only (DB remains SI units):
     * Altitude: metres ↔ feet.
     * Distance: metres/kilometres ↔ nautical miles.